Attorney Jeffrey Feldman secures $1.925 million settlement for victim of truck accident with preexisting neck, back and spinal injuries

 As a result, the defense attorneys withdrew from representing the defendant driver, and admitted negligence for the truck accident, conceding that “the issues remaining in dispute are proximate causation of any injury and serious impairment of body function.”

-Therefore, Jeff and Lenny claimed excess work loss in addition to the tort damages Mr. Bolotta was entitled.
+Therefore, Jeff claimed excess work loss in addition to the tort damages Mr. Bolotta was entitled.

 To be frank, our client had what many Michigan injury attorneys would call a “bad spine.”
 He had previous spinal surgeries on his neck and lower back, stemming from his degenerative disc disease and years of strenuous work, yielding several work-related injuries.